Zec Normandie

-The Zec Normandie is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) located in the unorganized territory of the Lac-Bazinet, in the Antoine-Labelle Regional County Municipality, in the administrative region of Laurentides, in Quebec, in Canada.
+The Zec Normandie is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) located in the unorganized territories of the Lac-Bazinet, Lac-De la Bidière, and Lac-Oscar in the Antoine-Labelle Regional County Municipality in the administrative region of Laurentides in Quebec, in Canada.

 Geography

-Located at the extreme northern region of Laurentian mountains, the territory of the Zec Normandie covers an area of 1,018 km².
+Located at the extreme northern region of the Laurentian Mountains, the territory of the Zec Normandie covers an area of 1,018 km2.
 The eastern boundary of the ZEC is about 70 km northwest of Saint-Michel-des-Saints.
-More than 175 lakes have been identified in this vast territory whose Némiscachingue lake covering 17 square kilometers is the most important.
+More than 175 lakes have been identified in this vast territory, whose Némiscachingue lake covering 17 square kilometers is the most important.

 In summary, the limitations of the ZEC are defined as: